department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 ### What's a Survivor Benefit Plan?

-The Survivor Benefit Program is a voluntary annuity program that service members may purchase as a retirement benefit for family members.
+The Survivor Benefit Program is a voluntary annuity program that service members may purchase as a retirement benefit for their family members.
 An annuity is a monthly payment received for life.
-Depending on the branch of service, members may buy a Survivor Benefit Plan (SBP) or Reserve Component Survivor Benefit Plan (RCSBP).
+Depending on their military service, members may buy a Survivor Benefit Plan (SBP) or Reserve Component Survivor Benefit Plan (RCSBP).

 We don't manage this program.
 It's managed by the Department of Defense's Defense Finance and Accounting Service (DFAS).